History of Crystal Palace F.C.: The Football League (1920–58)

-Following the club's relegation to the Third Division South, Edmund Goodman stepped down as manager after 18 years during the early part of the 1925–26 season to return to administrative duties, and a succession of managers attempted to plot Palace's climb back up the Football League pyramid.
-However their stay in the division was to last as long as the existence of the Third Division South itself.
+The club's relegation to the Third Division South eventually led to Edmund Goodman stepping down as manager three months into the 1925–26 season, after 18 years at the helm to return to administrative duties, following which a succession of managers attempted to plot Palace's climb back up the Football League pyramid.
+However, their stay in the division was to last as long as the existence of the Third Division South itself.
 With only the champions gaining promotion, it was a difficult division to get out of, although Palace came close on more than one occasion.
 In the fourteen Third Division South seasons pre-Second World War, Palace finished above eighth place ten times, and never lower than fourteenth and also finished runners-up no less than three times.
 At the start of the 1939–40 season, Palace were sitting second in the table, but the season was cancelled after just three matches with the onset of the Second World War.

 The war years of 1939–45 saw football enter a period of disarray with the creation of Wartime Leagues.
 Palace joined the League South "A" Division in 1939 and the League South "D" Division in 1940, winning the latter competition, and then promptly won an improvised South Regional League the following season on goal average.
 They joined the London League for the 1941–42 season, with the clubs in London refusing to accept the ad-hoc competitions the Football League were organising.
-This division only lasted that season before the London clubs were back in the Football League fold, with Palace joining the Football League South for the next four seasons.
+This division only lasted one season before the London clubs were back in the Football League fold, with Palace joining the Football League South for the next four seasons.
 The club fielded 186 different players during the seven wartime seasons.

-After the war Palace returned to the Third Division South and endured their worst season up to that point in 1948–49, finishing bottom and applying for re-election for the first time.
-Palace kept their place and finished seventh the next season.
-They followed this up with another bottom place and re-election in 1950–51, with the unwanted record of scoring the fewest number of goals in a Third Division South season.
-Palace continued to struggle over the next few seasons and required re-election for a third and final time in 1955–56, with only Swindon Town keeping them from bottom spot that season, and they would remain in the bottom half of the division until the league was restructured in 1958.
+After the war, Palace returned to the Third Division South and endured their worst season up to that point in 1948–49, finishing bottom and applying for re-election for the first time.
+The club kept their place and finished seventh the next campaign.
+They followed this up with another bottom place and re-election in 1950–51, with the unwanted record of scoring the fewest number of goals that season.
+Palace continued to struggle over the next few seasons and required re-election for a third and final time in 1955–56, with only Swindon Town keeping them from bottom place, and they would remain in the lower half of the division until the league was restructured in 1958.